Chapter IV: High School Housing Policies

 - Garbage or litter not placed in appropriate container

-- Clothes not in appropriate containers (clean and dirty)
+- Excessive clothes not in appropriate containers (clean and dirty)

 - Unauthorized items, such as pets, medication bottles, incense, candles, etc.